hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ```
 $ ssh -o UserKnownHostsFile=/dev/null -T user@host.org "bash -i"
 ```
-This will not add your user to the */var/log/utmp* file and you wont show up in *w* or *who* command of logged in users.
+This will not add your user to the */var/log/utmp* file and you won't show up in *w* or *who* command of logged in users.
 It will bypass .profile and .bash_profile as well.
 On your client side it will stop logging the host name to *~/.ssh/known_hosts*.

 <a id="sto-anchor"></a>
 **2.ii SSH tunnel OUT**